CraftomeCJ/learningJournal/May2022/learningJournal20220509.md

 <!-- Throughout the day things may pop-up in my head that I may want to personally get done.
 This section is focused about my personal growth and should be an essential part of my work journal. -->
 ### BentoApp Development Work Flow [REBOOT]

+didn't do well today.. splashscreen result not as expected and filled with bugs again... tried to do with image carousel in the end image not rendering too lol

+maybe time to drop typescript and focus on react native mastery before inferring type check again... more sleepless nights... late again, time to rest, and get some sleep... is okay!! tomorrow shall be another better day...

 - **With React Native + TypeScript**
 - Installation of Dependencies